-The proposed design has incorporated intrinsic avoidance measures aimed at lessening the impact of the proposed cycle and pedestrian infrastructure on the key biodiversity receptors within the study area, including the ecological sensitivities of the Boyne Estuary SPA and the Boyne Coast and Estuary SAC.
+The proposed design has incorporated intrinsic avoidance measures aimed at lessening the impact of the proposed cycle and pedestrian infrastructure on the key biodiversity receptors within the study area, including the ecological sensitivities of the Boyne Estuary SPA and the Boyne Coast and Estuary SAC (discussed further in the NIS report).
 Design measures have accounted for both construction and long-term operational stages.
 The efficacy of the intrinsic design measures will be monitored during construction and post construction for 3 years by a suitably qualified Ecologist.
 Monitoring during construction will be completed by a suitably qualified Ecological Clerk of Works, (ECoW) with a 'Stop Works' authority.
-This Ecologist/ECoW will have previous experience and extensive knowledge of working on construction programmes within SAC and SPA areas with significant bird populations.
-The construction works will be compliant with:
+This Ecologist/ECoW will have previous experience and extensive knowledge of working on construction programmes (including experience relating to SAC and SPA constraints where necessary).
+The construction works will be compliant with the following:

-- The construction work will be restricted to outside the period of October March at all sensitive sites where disturbance is an issue, i.e. within the intertidal habitats of the SAC/SPA or immediately adjacent.
+- 1. The construction work will be restricted to outside the period of October March at all sensitive sites where disturbance is an issue, i.e. within the intertidal habitats of the SAC/SPA or immediately adjacent.
 Therefore, all works will be undertaken between March and September, when all wintering birds are absent.
 The timing restriction will not apply to public road sections; - 2.
 Construction works will be limited to daylight hours to avoid effects on bats, birds and otters.
 The use of construction lighting will be limited to absolute minimums.
-Where it is necessary, all lighting will be cowled away from sensitive habitats, with no light spillage, in line with Best Practice for bats.
-Only existing municipal compound areas will be utilised and security lighting will be sensor based only at these locations. - The timing of the works and the measures intrinsic to the design, outlined above, will be sufficient to avoid significant effects.
-Camouflage netting will be utilised on all roadside works outside the period March to September to minimise noise transfer, as a matter of course. - 4.
-Regular monitoring of the works will be provided by a suitably qualified ECoW with authority to 'Stop the Works'.
+Where it is necessary, all lighting will be cowled away from sensitive habitats, with no light spillage, in line with best practice for bats.
+Only existing municipal compound areas will be utilised and security lighting will be sensor based only at these locations. - 3.
+The timing of the works and the measures intrinsic to the design, outlined above, will be sufficient to avoid significant effects.
+Camouflage netting will be utilised on all roadside works outside the period March to September to minimise noise transfer, as a matter of course.

+4. Regular monitoring of the works will be provided by a suitably qualified ECoW with authority to 'Stop the Works'.
 The representative will have knowledge of working on construction programmes within SAC and SPA areas where significant bird populations exist.
+The EcOW will undertake pre-works checks of locations where protected species may pose a constraint (e.g. for new active bird nest locations, otter dens etc.).